Frequently Asked Questions

 Where can I learn more about Real ID?

-- Do you need to access a federal facility that requires identification?
+Do you plan to visit a federal facility that requires ID for entry?

 What don’t I need a Real ID card for?

 A Real ID card is optional and is not required for any of the following: